Help for Ending a Bad Habit

 For this reason, the awareness stage is where is you will need to do enough soul-searching to discover if you truly see your habit as others may see it, and if it is something you truly want or need to change.
 This is also the stage where you need to stop telling yourself that you can’t change this habit.
 If it is a bad habit, it is bad for a reason.
-Consider the consequences, what it is costing you, to engage in this behavior.
-If the consequences are negative, then this habit must be something you want to change.
+Consider the consequences.
+What is it costing you to keep engaging in this behavior?
+If the consequences are negative for your health, your well being, or your close relationships with others, then this habit is probably something you want or need to change.
 Becoming more aware of what the habit is costing you (consider financial, physical/health, and/or social costs) and how you truly feel about its costs will help you decide whether or not it is something you can commit to changing.

 After the awareness stage comes desire; the stage where you will need to use your inner dialogue to question yourself about your desire and motivation to change the behavior in question.
 Inner dialogue can be very helpful at this stage because no one can motivate you better than you.
 In fact, other people can inspire you and give you good reasons to become motivated, but the drive to achieve change can only be found within you.